 6. Wallum Lake

-Crossing Rhode Island and Massachusetts is Wallum Lake.
+Crossing Rhode Island and Massachusetts are Wallum Lake.
 This lake is 322 acres and is near Douglas State Forest and Wallum Lake Park.
 The lake is about 2 miles long, and while it is not the longest lake in New England, it is very pretty.
 During winter, the lake freezes, creating a gorgeous scene, perfect for pictures.
 A lot of fishers come to this lake every year.
 There are at least 10 native fish species in Wallum Lake, including freshwater eels, brood salmon, and pumpkinseed.
 If you don’t like fishing or swimming, you can also hike the trails in the surrounding forest.

 7. Caspian Lake